wujastyk/HSSA/README.md

 # HSSA journal LaTeX stylesheet
-Maintenance site for the LaTeX stylesheet for History of Science in South Asia (https://hssa-journal.org)
+Maintenance site for the LaTeX stylesheet for History of Science in South Asia (https://hssa-journal.org).

+These files assume that you have installed the [TeXLive distribution](https://www.tug.org/texlive/) (or similar).

 ## The most important files here are